Hebrew: חַטָּאָה or חַטָּאָ —transliteration: khata or chatta'ah

 Various kinds of sin are mentioned in the Bible.

-“Secret”, i.e., hidden sins (19:12); sins which escape the notice of the soul.
+“Secret”, i.e., hidden sins (Psa.
+19:12); sins which escape the notice of the soul.

-How to know what is a sin
+How to identify sin

 - How do I know what is right from wrong?
 Answer